-It was the 7th of July in 1965 when, in front of the Rome 24 Scout troop, with my left hand on the group's flag and my right hand in the Scout salute I pronounced for the first time that word: "Yes", committing myself, on my honour, to be a Scout "God willing, forever".
+It was the 7th of July of 1965 when, in front of the Rome 24 Scout troop, with my left hand on the group's flag and my right hand in the Scout salute I pronounced for the first time that word: "Yes", committing myself, on my honour, to be a Scout "God willing, forever".

-After becoming a medical doctor, I was inspired by the famous Swiss doctor Albert Schweitzer who devoted his life to care for people with leprosy in the village of Lambarané in the Cameroon.
-I decided to follow his example and I prepared to leave for Africa as a medical volunteer.
-But as "destiny waits in the hands of God", I ended up not in Africa, but in Nicaragua, in Central America, in a rural area where the living conditions are not dissimilar to those existing in most parts of poor rural Africa.
+After becoming a Medical Doctor, I was inspired by the life of the famous Suisse doctor Albert Schweitzer who devoted his life to care for people with leprosy in the village of Lambarané in Cameroun, and I decided follow his example and I left for Africa as a medical volunteer.

+But as "destiny waits in the hands of God", instead of in Africa, I ended up in Nicaragua, in Central America, in a rural area where the living conditions are not dissimilar to those existing in most parts of poor rural Africa.

-The decision to become a medical doctor and to serve through my profession those who suffer illness and disease was deeply rooted in the Scout promise and the values we all share, and so was the new decision to take care "of the poorest of the poor".
+The decision to become a medical doctor and to serve through my profession those who suffer illness and disease was deeply rooted in the Scout promise and the values we all share, and so was the new decision to take care "of the poorest amongst the poor".